Vekta 2026

 Carl Verrier

-Technical services and Logistic Director, Coopérative de travailleurs d’Ambulance de l’Estrie
+Technical Services and Logistic Director, Coopérative de travailleurs d’Ambulance de l’Estrie

 Maxime Ouellet